google/grr-doc/faq.md

 Our intent for SQLite was for it to be used as a casual, easy-setup datastore for testing/evaluating GRR.
 It doesn't scale well, and is not recommended for actual production use.
-When developing GRR's new relational database model, we decided it was not worth the engineering effort to build a SQLite implementation of the new model.
+When developing GRR's new relational database model, we decided that continuing to have support for SQLite was not worth the engineering effort it would take to build a SQLite implementation of the new model.

 ## I heard GRR was designed for Bigtable and now Google has a Cloud Bigtable service.
 Can I use it?